If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 Before you determine how much loss assessment coverage you need with your HO6 policy, you should learn about your condo association’s master policy to determine the rate of coverage.
 The better the association’s master policy, the lower the likelihood of steep loss assessments against its members.

 That said, we recommend seeking at least $50,000 in loss assessment coverage when possible.
 Some carriers limit their loss assessment endorsements to $50,000 or $100,000 in coverage.
 Boosting your loss assessment coverage to a $50,000 or $100,000 cap may only cost you tens of dollars more per year in premiums.
-And as we saw in the previous examples, a multimillion dollar suit against your condo association could leave you on the hook for tens of thousands of dollars in loss assessment.
+However, a multimillion-dollar lawsuit against your condo association could leave you on the hook for tens of thousands of dollars in loss assessments.

 As always, it’s best to consult with an insurance attorney to review your policy and advise you on the meaning of the policy language.